 How to apply for Estonian e-residency

-If you prefer to DIY, head to the official website.
+To apply, head to the official website.

 There are four steps to the process: